Skip to Content

 Located in Coquitlam’s Town Centre Park, the Lights at Lafarge is a spectacular outdoor light display surrounding Lafarge Lake.
 While the park has plenty of free parking, on dry nights, the spots fill up quickly.

 So, plan to arrive before dusk for the best views of the lights.
 The light display is put on by the City of Coquitlam, and it expands each year.
-Get into the holiday spirit by enjoying a brisk 1.2 km loop walk around the lake while admiring the dazzling display.
+Get into the holiday spirit by enjoying a brisk 1.2 km loop walk around the lake.

-There are many highlights in this winter display, including a glowing blue waterfall, a 90-foot caterpillar, and my favorite, an outdoor dining table complete with a chandelier.
+There are many highlights in the Lafarge event, including a glowing blue waterfall, a 90-foot caterpillar, and my favorite, an outdoor dining table complete with a chandelier.

 Lights at Lafarge is a fun family event, and it’s not unusual to see lots of families with little ones in strollers as well as their four-legged friends.